| Contributors | Affiliation | Role |

 Site description

 For this study, we selected twenty lakes within Minnesota’s Sentinel Lakes in a Changing Environment (SLICE) program.
-SLICE is a collaborative research initiative providing long-term data on a representative sub-sampling of Minnesota’s lakes that span the diverse geographic, land-use, and climatic gradients present in Minnesota (Fig 1 in Sauer et al., 2022).
-The lakes span four of the seven Environmental Protection Agency/Commission for Environmental Cooperation’s (level III) ecological regions.
-These regions can be characterized by their underlying geology, soils, vegetation, and land use (S1 Table in Sauer et al., 2022).
+SLICE is a collaborative research initiative that provides long-term data on a representative sub-sampling of Minnesota’s lakes spanning the diverse geographic, land-use, and climatic gradients present in Minnesota (Fig. 1 in Sauer et al., 2022).
+The lakes span four of the seven Environmental Protection Agency/Commission for Environmental Cooperation (Level III) ecological regions.
+These regions are characterized by differences in underlying geology, soils, vegetation, and land use (Table S1 in Sauer et al., 2022).
 This is the first comprehensive sediment bacterial survey of these lakes.

 Water Sample Collection & Analysis